 Translated from the Greek,"chamomile" means ground apple, referring to the apple-like odor and the fact that it makes a fine ground cover and substitute for grass.
-Plants are low growing, 4 inches tall and rapidly spreading.
+Roman Chamomile plants are low-growing, 4-6 inches tall and rapidly spreading.
 The dried flowers are used to make a sedative tea, nerve tonic, and skin cleanser, and it is used in potpourri.
-350 seeds

 Germination: 10-14 days

-Seed Planting Depth: Sow on surface, lightly press into soil.
+Seed Planting Depth: Sow on the surface, seeds need light to germinate.

 Starting Indoors: Start indoors 6-8 weeks before the last frost.
 Provide 60-70ºF soil temperatures.
 Transplant into the garden after the last frost, 4-6” apart.